Hugh MacDiarmid: Writing

 Much of the work that MacDiarmid published in the 1920s was written in what he termed "Synthetic Scots": a version of the Scots language that "synthesised" multiple local dialects, which MacDiarmid constructed from dictionaries and other sources.

-From the 1930s onwards MacDiarmid found himself turning more and more to English as a means of expression so that most of his later poetry is written in that language.
-His ambition was to live up to Rilke's dictum that 'the poet must know everything' and to write a poetry that contained all knowledge.
+From the 1930s onwards, MacDiarmid turned increasingly to English as a means of expression and most of his later poetry was written in that language.
+His ambition was to live up to Rilke's dictum that 'the poet must know everything' and to write poetry that contained all knowledge.
 As a result, many of the poems in Stony Limits (1934) and later volumes are a kind of found poetry reusing text from a range of sources.
 Just as he had used John Jamieson's dialect dictionary for his poems in 'synthetic Scots', so he used Chambers Twentieth Century Dictionary for poems such as 'On a Raised Beach'.
 Other poems, including 'On a Raised Beach' and 'Etika Preobrazhennavo Erosa' used extensive passages of prose.
 This practice, particularly in the poem 'Perfect', led to accusations of plagiarism from supporters of the Welsh poet Glyn Jones, to which MacDiarmid's response was 'The greater the plagiarism the greater the work of art.'
 The great achievement of this late poetry is to attempt on an epic scale to capture the idea of a world without God in which all the facts the poetry deals with are scientifically verifiable.
 In his critical work Lives of the Poets, Michael Schmidt notes that Hugh MacDiarmid 'had redrawn the map of Scottish poetry and affected the whole configuration of English literature'.

 MacDiarmid wrote a number of non-fiction prose works, including Scottish Eccentrics and his autobiography Lucky Poet.
-He also did a number of translations from Scottish Gaelic, including Duncan Ban MacIntyre's Praise of Ben Dorain, which were well received by native speakers including Sorley MacLean.
+He also did a number of translations from Scottish Gaelic, including Duncan Ban MacIntyre's Praise of Ben Dorain, which were well received by native speakers, including Sorley MacLean.

 Personal life

 He had a daughter, Christine, and a son, Walter, by his first wife Peggy Skinner.
-He had a son, James Michael Trevlyn, known as Michael, by his second wife Valda Trevlyn (1906-1989); Michael was a conscientious objector to post-World War II National Service and became vice chair of the Scottish National Party.
+He had a son, James Michael Trevlyn, known as Michael, by his second wife Valda Trevlyn (1906–1989); Michael was a conscientious objector to post-World War II National Service and became vice chair of the Scottish National Party.